-Undergraduate and graduate students from all schools and disciplines are invited to submit proposals for the “Rising to the Challenge: Ideas to Help Build a Better Baltimore” poster and pitch competition on March 22 from 6 - 8 p.m.
-Students are asked to submit proposals responding to the challenge question, "How might Loyola students apply their talents and education to create initiatives, ventures or products designed to benefit and contribute to Baltimore's growth?"
-Prize money will be awarded to the top three pitches - $1500, $1000, $500.
+Undergraduate and graduate students from all schools and disciplines are invited to submit proposals for the “Rising to the Challenge: Ideas to Help Build a Better Baltimore” poster and pitch competition on March 27 from 6 - 8 p.m.
+Students are asked to submit proposals responding to the following prompt: "Develop an initiative, service or product that contributes to Baltimore's economic and social well-being."
+Prize money will be awarded to the top three pitches, as well as to the team that receives the audience's vote.
 Students can enter the competition individually or form teams (up to four students).

 Students participating in the pitch competition are encouraged to attend two workshops to receive training and guidance from faculty and professionals as to how to come up with an idea, how to prepare a poster that captures an idea and proposed solution, and how to successfully pitch/communicate your idea.

 How do I come up with an idea for my proposal?

 First, identify a challenge.
 If you need help identifying a challenge, please view our list of reports on Baltimore and additional resources.
 The reports cover challenges including economic and workforce development, education, poverty, drugs, inequality, criminal justice system, prisoner re-entry program, homelessness, healthcare delivery, innovation, and more.
 Then talk to friends, form a team (between two and four Loyola students—undergraduate or graduate).
 Bring your team to an upcoming resource workshop (see dates/time below) and receive support from faculty.